evancp87/would-you-rather/README.md

 # Details

-Would you rather is a game allowing you to sign in and out from a set of users, view a dashboard of answered and unanswered questions, answer and create questions, see question results, and a leaderboard of top scoring users.
+Would you rather is a game allowing a user to sign in and out from a set of pre set users, view a dashboard of answered and unanswered questions, answer and create questions, see question results, and a leaderboard of top scoring users.